 5 Steps to Use Your Knowledge Base as Marketing Tool

-There are several ways to educate your customers on the existence of your knowledge base.
+There are several ways to educate your customers about the existence of your knowledge base.
 However, it can be confusing where to start from.

 In most cases, your knowledge base should be treated with the same care you would treat the Blog of your website.
 And each separate documentation component should be treated as a stand-alone potential landing page.
 Of course, the content itself and the structure would be different.